Skip to main content

 tip

-Starting from SDK version 5.6.7, the MessageContent.java class encapsulates the encoding, decoding, and serialization methods for the user (user information), mentionedInfo (mention information), and extra (additional information) fields.
-When implementing custom messages, you can directly call the parent class's parsing methods without needing to parse these fields yourself.
-Custom messages from both old and new versions are compatible and can interoperate.
-For customers already using the legacy custom message system, if you need to add new custom message types, it is recommended to use the new version of custom messages.
+Starting from SDK version 5.6.7, MessageContent.java encapsulates the encoding/decoding and serialization methods for the user (user information), mentionedInfo (@mention information), and extra (additional information) fields.
+When implementing custom messages, you can directly call the parent class's parsing methods without needing to parse them yourself.
+The new and legacy versions of custom messages are compatible and can interoperate.
+For customers already using legacy custom messages who need to add new custom message types, we recommend using the new version of custom messages.

-• [MessageContent]: Represents regular message content.
+• [MessageContent]: This is the base class for ordinary message content.
 For example, text messages and location messages in the SDK's built-in message types.

-• [MediaMessageContent]: Represents media-type messages.
-Media-type message content inherits from [MessageContent] and adds logic for handling multimedia files.
-When sending and receiving messages, the SDK checks if the message type is a media type.
-If it is, the SDK triggers the upload or download process for the multimedia file.
+• [MediaMessageContent]: This is the base class for media-type messages.
+Media-type message content inherits from [MessageContent] and adds processing logic for multimedia files.
+When sending and receiving messages, the SDK will check whether the message type is a media-type message.
+If it is, the upload or download process for multimedia files will be triggered.

 tip

-The type and structure of custom messages must be consistent across different platforms to avoid interoperability issues.
+The type and structure of custom messages must be consistent across all clients; otherwise, interoperability issues may occur.

 Creating Custom Messages